Treasury Inspector General for Tax Administration

 July 10, 2013

 Contact: David Barnes

-WASHINGTON -- The method that the Internal Revenue Service (IRS) uses to estimate the resources it will need to implement the tax provisions of the new health care law needs improvement, according to a new audit report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON - The Internal Revenue Service (IRS) is consolidating its data centers to reduce data center space, cut costs, and save energy, but needs a plan to achieve future savings goals, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.

 Note: The difference between the date TIGTA issues an audit report to the Internal Revenue Service and the date TIGTA publicly releases the report is due to TIGTA's internal review process to ensure that public release is in compliance with Federal confidentiality laws.

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.